Our unique approach improves people’s wellbeing

-If there may be the need for a higher intensity intervention, Project Lily’s in-house Clinical Director is able to assess individuals and either Refer them to our extensive network of counsellors, therapists and psychologists or Signpost them to pre-existing therapeutic organisations.
+Where a higher intensity intervention is needed, the Clinical Team will assess individuals and either refer them to our extensive network of counsellors, therapists and psychologists or signpost them to pre-existing therapeutic organisations.
+Recognising the importance of rapid intervention, we initiate such assessments within 24 hours.

 A Jewish Community Framework

-Project Lily’s success is rooted in its Jewish Community framework which provides a one-stop, non-judgemental service where individuals receive culturally sensitive guidance, direction and support.
+Project Lily is rooted in the Jewish Community which provides individuals with a non-judgemental service featuring culturally sensitive guidance, direction and support.

 “The importance of correctly dealing with emotional health issues is increasingly being recognised both within and outside of the workplace.
 For UK businesses, absenteeism due to emotional health challenges is a multi-billion pound issue.”